- Written by MADISON FARKAS MADISON FARKAS

-"Mr. Borden wanted to really put across his viewpoint, but then the rest of the messaging is a bit more specific to the actual uses of the collection," says former curator Beth Carter.
+"Mr. Borden wanted to really put across his viewpoint, but then the rest of the messaging is a bit more specific to the actual uses of the collection," said Carter.
 "We chose to try and bring out that diversity of messaging."

-Carter says more work on achieving that balanced, diverse approach was being planned back in 2009.
+Carter said more work on achieving that balanced, diverse approach was being planned back in 2009.